-11 Deep Power-Down
+10. Deep Power-Down

-During normal operation, the device is placed in the standby mode to consume less power as long as the \overline{CS} pin remains deasserted and no internal operation is in progress.
+During normal operation, the device will be placed in the standby mode to consume less power as long as the \overline{CS} pin remains deasserted and no internal operation is in progress.
 The Deep Power-Down command offers the ability to place the device into an even lower power consumption state called the Deep Power-Down mode.

-When the device is in the Deep Power-Down mode, all commands, including the Status Register Read command, are ignored with the exception of the Resume from Deep Power-Down command.
-Since all commands are ignored, the mode can be used as an extra protection mechanism against program and erase operations.
+When the device is in the Deep Power-Down mode, all commands including the Status Register Read command will be ignored with the exception of the Resume from Deep Power-Down command.
+Since all commands will be ignored, the mode can be used as an extra protection mechanism against program and erase operations.

-Entering the Deep Power-Down mode is done by asserting the \overline{CS} pin, clocking in the opcode B9h, and then deasserting the \overline{CS} pin.
-Any additional data clocked into the device after the opcode are ignored.
-When the \overline{CS} pin is deasserted, the device enters the Deep Power-Down mode within the maximum time of t{EDPD}.
+Entering the Deep Power-Down mode is accomplished by simply asserting the \overline{CS} pin, clocking in the opcode B9h, and then deasserting the \overline{CS} pin.
+Any additional data clocked into the device after the opcode will be ignored.
+When the \overline{CS} pin is deasserted, the device will enter the Deep Power-Down mode within the maximum time of t{EDPD}.

-The complete opcode must be clocked in before the \overline{CS} pin is deasserted; otherwise, the device aborts the operation and returns to the standby mode once the \overline{CS} pin is deasserted.
-Also, the device defaults to the standby mode after a power cycle.
+The complete opcode must be clocked in before the \overline{CS} pin is deasserted; otherwise, the device will abort the operation and return to the standby mode once the \overline{CS} pin is deasserted.
+In addition, the device will default to the standby mode after a power cycle.

-The Deep Power-Down command is ignored if an internally self-timed operation such as a program or erase cycle is in progress.
+The Deep Power-Down command will be ignored if an internally self-timed operation such as a program or erase cycle is in progress.
 The Deep Power-Down command must be reissued after the internally self-timed operation has been completed in order for the device to enter the Deep Power-Down mode.

-Figure 11-1.
-Deep Power-Down Timing
+Figure 10-1.
+Deep Power-Down

-11.1 Resume from Deep Power-Down
+10.1 Resume from Deep Power-Down

 In order to exit the Deep Power-Down mode and resume normal device operation, the Resume from Deep Power-Down command must be issued.
-The Resume from Deep Power-Down command is the only command that the device recognizes while in the Deep Power-Down mode.
+The Resume from Deep Power-Down command is the only command that the device will recognize while in the Deep Power-Down mode.

 To resume from the Deep Power-Down mode, the \overline{CS} pin must first be asserted and then the opcode ABh must be clocked into the device.
-Any additional data clocked into the device after the opcode are ignored.
-When the \overline{CS} pin is deasserted, the device exits the Deep Power-Down mode and returns to the standby mode within the maximum time of t{RDPD}.
+Any additional data clocked into the device after the opcode will be ignored.
+When the \overline{CS} pin is deasserted, the device will exit the Deep Power-Down mode and return to the standby mode within the maximum time of t{RDPD}.
 After the device has returned to the standby mode, normal command operations such as Continuous Array Read can be resumed.

-If the complete opcode is not clocked in before the \overline{CS} pin is deasserted, then the device aborts the operation and returns to the Deep Power-Down mode.
+If the complete opcode is not clocked in before the \overline{CS} pin is deasserted, then the device will abort the operation and return to the Deep Power-Down mode.

-Figure 11-2.
-Resume from Deep Power-Down Timing
+Figure 10-2.
+Resume from Deep Power-Down

-11.2 Ultra-Deep Power-Down
+10.2 Ultra-Deep Power-Down

 The Ultra-Deep Power-Down mode allows the device to consume far less power compared to the standby and Deep Power-Down modes by shutting down additional internal circuitry.
 Since almost all active circuitry is shut down in this mode to conserve power, the contents of the Buffer cannot be maintained.
-Therefore, any data stored in the Buffer are lost once the device enters the Ultra-Deep Power-Down mode.
+Therefore, any data stored in the Buffer will be lost once the device enters the Ultra-Deep Power-Down mode.

-When the device is in the Ultra-Deep Power-Down mode, all commands including the Status Register Read and Resume from Deep Power-Down commands are ignored.
-Since all commands are ignored, the mode can be used as an extra protection mechanism against program and erase operations.
+When the device is in the Ultra-Deep Power-Down mode, all commands including the Status Register Read and Resume from Deep Power-Down commands will be ignored.
+Since all commands will be ignored, the mode can be used as an extra protection mechanism against program and erase operations.